Aaron-Zhao123/blog/index.md

 I have a strong interest in business, currently co-funding HorizonEdu with Tommy Jia.
 We are interested in helping chinese students to apply for oversea universities.

 I am a coffee lover, a guitar player and a kickboxer.
 I had 5 amature fights, 3 non-decisions, 2 wins and 1 loss.
 I then stopped competing due to knee injuries.
-I am starting to develop an interest in brazilian jiu jitsu.
+I am starting to develop an interest in brazilian jiu jitsu as well.

 <!--
 # [](#projects)Projects